When we think of branding, we instantly think of branding for products, right?

 Let me tell you a story about the importance of good brand design when launching a new service.

 Branding isn’t just about logos.
-It’s about the colors and graphic elements you use, about the words you choose, even about the music you select.
-Use your brand in all your marketing and communication materials, even down to the handouts you create or the ebook cover you design.
+It’s about the colors and graphic elements you use, the words you choose, and even the music you select.

-By putting all the branding elements together, you present a cohesive package to your customers through your time with them, from marketing through delivery.
-Start small: put a brand name to your service packages, groups and classes.
+By putting all the branding elements together, you present a cohesive image to your clients, from the time you begin marketing to them to the time you’re delivering the service.
+Start small: put a brand name to your service packages, groups, and classes.
 From there, you can grow your brand with logos, colors, text…and maybe a little music, too!